FringeNet/authy/README.md

-# Authy - Authentication Proxy Service
+# Authy - OAuth2 Authentication Gateway

-Authy is a secure authentication proxy service that provides controlled access to internal services through Amazon Cognito authentication.
-It consists of a React frontend application and a proxy server that securely forwards authenticated requests to protected services.
+Authy is a secure authentication gateway written in Rust that provides controlled access to protected websites through Amazon Cognito authentication.
+It acts as a secure proxy that ensures only authenticated users can access protected resources.

 ## Architecture Overview

-The application consists of two main components:

-1. **Frontend (React Application)**
-    - User interface for authentication
+The service is a high-performance Rust application that:
-    - Integration with Amazon Cognito for secure user management
+- Handles OAuth2 authentication flow with Amazon Cognito
-    - Protected routes that require authentication
+- Validates user authentication
-    - Proxy request handling for authenticated users

-2. **Backend (Proxy Server)**
-    - Token validation
-    - Request forwarding to protected services
+- Proxies authenticated requests to protected websites
-    - Security middleware
+- Provides security through token validation and access control

 ## How It Works

-1. Users access the React application
+1. User attempts to access a protected resource
-2. They are presented with a login screen powered by Amazon Cognito
+2. They are redirected to the Cognito login page
 3. Upon successful authentication:
+    - User is redirected back with an authorization code
-    - User receives JWT tokens
+    - Server exchanges the code for access tokens
-    - Frontend validates tokens
+    - Server validates the tokens
-    - Authenticated requests are proxied to protected services
+    - User is granted access to the protected resource
-4. All subsequent requests to protected services are:
+4. All subsequent requests are:
-    - Authenticated using JWT tokens
+    - Validated using JWT tokens
-    - Proxied through the backend server
-    - Forwarded to the appropriate internal service
+    - Proxied to the protected website after validation

 ## Protected Service Access